twosixlabs/V3SPA/README.md

     $ ./ide/api/bin/lobster-server &
     $ python ide/vespa.py &

+## Misc
+At this point you should create the appropriate firewall rules for your machine to allow external access to port 8080 if you would like the service open to other clients.

 ## Automated Install

 There is a vagrant file and shell script provided to execute all the steps